 In India, the definition of a good Indian Breakfast is one that warms your palate as well as your heart.
 And what better than these desi delights to do the job?

 Here, the phrase ‘breakfast like a king…’ is taken very seriously.
 With a cuppa chai to go with it, Indian breakfasts ensure your mornings start healthy and right and give your palate the feast it deserves.

 This is a map portraying 54 such delectable desi breakfasts famous in different regions of the country, each a speciality in its own right.

 While every dish among these is heaven on a plate, here’s a deep dive into five breakfasts of India.

 Girda & Kahwa

-Girda, a traditional fermented Kashmiri bread with kahwa, which is an exotic drink made of green tea leaves, saffron, cinnamon, cardamom and cloves is famous in the Kashmir Valley.
+Girda, a traditional fermented Kashmiri bread with kahwa, which is a tropical beverage made of green tea leaves, saffron, cinnamon, cardamom and cloves is famous in the Kashmir Valley.
 While the dish is easy to prepare, the bread needs to ferment for at least 12 hours to get the right notes of sponginess and chewiness.

 Ingredients needed for girda, (Serves 6)

 - 2 tsp ghee

 - Take the maida in a bowl, and knead it into a soft dough.
 Cover and leave it to ferment for at least 12 hours or overnight.